 These statistics are continually expanded as we add passes.

 With so much data available to us, we sometimes come across weird names, and odd statistics which we list in this category.
-For example, there are four Ouberg Passes, as well as six Langkloof passes (the most popular pass names).
+For example, there are four Ouberg Passes, as well as six Langkloof passes (the most popular pass names)and as many Rooiberg passes.
 There are those with short names and long names.
 This page is a compilation of interesting and unusual passes.
 We add to these categories as information becomes available.